aws-samples/disaster-recovery-workshop/workshop/content/labs/basics/elasticache-global-datastore/cloud9.en.md

 3. Repeat steps 1 and 2 using the Secondary Region **N. California**

    {{% notice warning %}}
-   *You'll need the two Cloud9 environments in order to access ElastiCache nodes from different regions.*
+   *You'll need the two AWS Cloud9 environments in order to access ElastiCache nodes from different regions.*
    {{% /notice %}}

 #### Create an Amazon ElastiCache for Redis cluster